lvlivingston/p3-project/README.md

 ### **Stretch Goals**

 ###### Style
-- [ ] Include CSS styling following a 'Brand Kit'
+- [X] Include CSS styling following a 'Brand Kit'
-- [ ] Include a 'Brand Kit' for future development use
+- [ ] Include complete 'Brand Kit' document for future development use
 - [ ] Include visual optimization for desktop and tablet
 - [ ] Include a carousel view on FITforecast view to see 3-day forecast